 In the same vein, it’s of great interest to assert that a state can allow free government phone qualifications based on the state assistance programs that exist there.
 For instance, if you live in California, you can qualify for a phone if you participate in the Women, Infants, and Children Program.
 Also, if you live in Massachusetts, the MassHealth Program qualifies you to get a free government phone.
 This implies that you can still check whether your state has assistance programs that make you eligible for the Lifeline Assistance Program.
 And there are more opportunities that will come in order to benefit Americans.

 II.
 Low-Income Status

 If you don’t participate in a government assistance program, persons can still have free government phone qualifications based on their low-income status.
 Total household income consists of all the incomes that every person in your household receives.
-In this case, household income includes: salaries, wages, spousal and child support, dividends, interest, grants, inheritance, stipends, social security and pensions, lottery winnings, allowances, gifts, rental income, and self-employment income.
-There are exceptions to total household income including: student aid, military allowance, and small cash jobs like baby-sitting.
-If your total income is deemed to be lower than what your state refers as minimum, you’re eligible to receive a free government phone.
+In this case, household income includes salaries, wages, spousal and child support, dividends, interest, grants, inheritance, stipends, social security and pensions, lottery winnings, allowances, gifts, rental income, and self-employment income.
+There are exceptions to total household income including student aid, military allowance, and small cash jobs like baby-sitting.
+If your total income is deemed to be lower than what your state refers to as a minimum, you’re eligible to receive a free government phone.